-Its primary objective is to support Member States and partners to achieve the ten targets of SDG4 and other education-related targets of the global agenda.
+The SDG-Education 2030 Steering Committee is the global multi-stakeholder coordination mechanism for education in the 2030 Agenda.
+Its primary objective is to harmonize and strengthen support to Member States and their partners to achieve the education-related targets of the global agenda.

-An inclusive high-level stakeholder partnership, the SC provides a forum for discussion and a structure to coordinate global education efforts.
-It is mandated to provide strategic guidance to Member States and the education community, make recommendations for catalytic action, advocate for adequate financing, and monitor progress toward SDG4 targets through UNESCO's Institute for Statistics and the Global Educational Monitoring Report (GEMR).
+Established in 2016, the Steering Committee is a platform that provides a forum to ensure more coordinated support for the realization of education targets and commitments.
+Hosted by UNESCO, it is mandated to provide strategic guidance to Member States and the education community, make recommendations for catalytic action, advocate for adequate financing, and monitor progress toward education targets through the UNESCO Institute for Statistics and the Global Education Monitoring report.

-The SC is composed of 38 members representing a majority from UNESCO Member States, as well as World Education Forum 2015 co-convening agencies (UNICEF, UNDP, UNFPA, UNHCR, UNWOMEN, ILO, World Bank), OECD, GPE, regional organizations, teacher organizations and civil society networks.
-Affiliated members, which include representatives of the private sector, foundations, youth and student organizations are also part of the Committee.
-All members are designated by their respective constituencies, represent them and are accountable to them.
-Rotation of members of each constituency takes place every two years.
+The Steering Committee is composed of 38 members representing a majority from Member States, the World Education Forum 2015 convening agencies (UNESCO, UNDP, UNFPA, UNHCR, UN Women, ILO, the World Bank), the Global Partnership for Education, the OECD, regional organizations, teacher organizations, civil society networks, in addition to representatives from the private sector, foundations, youth and student organizations.

 How does it work?

-The SC meets once or twice a year to discuss and take decisions on priority issues.
-It is supported by four working groups, which provide technical input and recommendations for adoption by the Committee as a whole.
+The SDG-Education 2030 Steering Committee meets once or twice a year to provide strategic advice on priority issues.
+It is supported by four working groups, which contribute technical input and recommendations in the following areas:

-Suggests strategies and recommendations on finance and resource mobilization for SDG-Education 2030, engages, among others, with other global financing mechanisms for education and seeks means to align and avoid duplication of efforts in resource mobilization.
+2. Financing of education: suggests strategies and recommendations on finance and resource mobilization for Education 2030; engages, with other global financing mechanisms for education; and seeks means to align and avoid duplication of efforts.

-How does it link to the UN SDG structure?
+How does it link to the United Nations SDG structure?